desmos-labs/desmos/docs/developers/msgs/remove-post-reaction.md

 {
   "type": "desmos/MsgRemovePostReaction",
   "value": {
-    "reaction": "<Value of the reaction to be removed>", "liker": "<Desmos address of the user unliking the post>", "post_id": "<Id of the post to unlike>"
+    "post_id": "<Id of the post to unlike>",
-  }
+    "user": "<Desmos address of the user who is removing the reaction>", "value": "<Shortcode of the reaction or Emoji to be removed>" }
 }
 ```